 Can You Test for Celiac Disease from 23andMe Raw Data?
 (2026)

-5 min read · Last reviewed: April 2026 · DecodeMyBio Editorial Team
+5 min read · Last reviewed: August 2026 · Vytautas Jazbutis

-If you have already uploaded your DNA to 23andMe, AncestryDNA, MyHeritage, or FamilyTreeDNA, your raw data likely contains the two genetic markers used to screen for celiac disease: HLA-DQ2 (rs2187668) and HLA-DQ8 (rs7454108).
-These are the same markers tested in clinical HLA typing — which typically costs $100–300 and requires a blood draw.
+If you have already uploaded your DNA to 23andMe, AncestryDNA, MyHeritage, or FamilyTreeDNA, your raw data likely contains two tag SNPs used to screen for celiac disease: HLA-DQ2 (rs2187668) and HLA-DQ8 (rs7454108).
+These SNPs are proxies for the HLA-DQ2 and HLA-DQ8 haplotypes checked by clinical HLA typing, which is ordered through a lab and requires a blood draw.

-DecodeMyBio's Celiac & Gluten Screening extracts these markers from your existing raw data and tells you whether celiac disease is genetically possible for you — for $19, with results in minutes.
+DecodeMyBio's Celiac & Gluten Screening extracts these markers from your existing raw data and tells you whether celiac disease is genetically possible for you — free to start ($59 one-time for lifetime access), with results in minutes.

 What the Test Actually Checks

 Celiac disease requires HLA-DQ2 or HLA-DQ8 as a genetic prerequisite.
-Without at least one of these haplotypes, celiac disease is essentially ruled out — with greater than 99% negative predictive value.
-This is one of the strongest gene-disease associations in all of genetics.
+Over 99% of people with confirmed celiac disease carry at least one of these haplotypes — one of the strongest gene-disease associations in all of genetics, and the reason clinical HLA typing has such a high negative predictive value.

-The screening checks two tag SNPs that are in strong linkage disequilibrium with the actual HLA haplotypes:
+This screening does not perform clinical HLA typing, though.
+It checks two tag SNPs that are in strong linkage disequilibrium with the actual HLA haplotypes:

 - rs2187668 — tags HLA-DQ2.5, found in ~90-95% of celiac patients